yldaf/SamRewritten/README.md

 SamRewritten is constantly under development, if you think you can give us a hand, feel free to reach us :)

-### ⚠️ As of now, SamRewritten only works if Steam has been installed through your package manager (apt, pacman, ...)
+### ⚠️ SamRewritten only works if Steam has been installed through your package manager (apt, pacman, ...).
+### ⚠️ Flatpak is *not* supported but contributions are welcome!

 # Building